 Release Date: May 19, 2004

 12-year-old Hikaru Shindo is the main character in Hikaru no Go.
-At the beginning of this volume, he’s going through items in his grandfather’s attic in the hopes of finding something of value that can sell to earn some quick money.
-He is accompanies by a young woman named Akari.
+At the beginning of this volume, he’s going through items in his grandfather’s attic in the hopes of finding something of value that he can sell to earn some quick money.
+He is accompanied by a young woman named Akari.
 During his search, Hikaru comes across an old Go board.
-When Hikaru looks at the board, he insists he can see blood stains; however, Hikari is unable to see anything on the Go board.
+When Hikaru looks at the board, he insists he can see blood stains.
+However, Akari is unable to see anything on the Go board.

 Suddenly, an apparition that only Hikaru can see comes out of the Go board.
 The apparition is a man named Sai Fujiwara, who was a Go instructor for the emperor of Japan a thousand years ago.
 However, when Sai was accused of cheating during a game, he was banished.
 Sai committed suicide and haunts the Go board.
 Sai wants to the chance to play the “Divine Move,” and he wants to accomplish this through Hikaru.
 After some convincing, Hikaru begins taking Go lessons at a local community center.
 In addition to the lessons, Sai is also giving Hikaru directions on how to play the game.

 After causing some problems and being kicked out of the class, Hikaru goes to a Go salon.
 At the salon, Hikaru ends up playing a game against Akira Toya, a boy his age who is considered to be a Go prodigy.
 Through Sai’s instruction, Hikaru is able to beat Akira.
 This event causes Akira and Hikaru to become rivals.